rfiorella/COMPASS-ELM-ATS/docs/transpiration_downregulation_coupling.md

 ## Summary

-This document describes how to implement post-energy-balance transpiration downregulation while maintaining consistent carbon fluxes in ELM's `use_cn=true` mode (excluding FATES/BeTR).
+This document describes how to implement post-energy-balance transpiration downregulation while maintaining consistent carbon fluxes in ELM's `use_cn=true` and default modes (excluding FATES/BeTR).

 ## Background: Carbon-Water Coupling Mechanism